KaiNorberg/PatchworkOS/README.md

 fd_t fd = openf("/net/local/%s/accept", id);
 ```

 The returned file descriptor can be used to send and receive data, just like when calling `accept()` in for example Linux or other POSIX operating systems.
-The entire socket API attempts to mimic the POSIX socket API, apart from using these weird files everything (should) work as expected.
+Note that the entire socket API does attempt to mimic the POSIX socket API, apart from using these weird files everything (should) work as expected.

 For the sake of completeness, if we wanted to connect to this server, we can do